mapr-demos/predictive-maintenance/README.md

 ## Step 2 - Save IoT data stream to MapR-DB:

+In the next step we'll save the original IoT data stream to OpenTSDB so we can visualize it in Grafana, but in this step we save that stream to MapR-DB so we can apply labels to the data necessary for supervised machine learning, as discussed in Step 4.

-This will persist messages from stream `/apps/factory:mqtt` to MapR-DB table `/apps/mqtt_records`.
+Run the following command to persist messages from stream `/apps/factory:mqtt` to MapR-DB table `/apps/mqtt_records`.

 ```
 /opt/mapr/spark/spark-*/bin/spark-submit --class com.mapr.examples.MqttConsumer ~/predictive-maintenance/target/predictive-maintenance-1.0-jar-with-dependencies.jar /apps/factory:mqtt /apps/mqtt_records